 Created in 1964, Inserm is a public establishment of a scientific and technological nature, placed under the dual supervision of the ministry of Health and the ministry of Research.
 Dedicated to biological, medical and human health research, it covers the entire range from the research laboratory to the patient’s bedside.
 On the international scene, it is the partner of the largest institutions involved in the scientific challenges and progress in these fields.

-Inserm and Université de Paris
+Inserm and Université Paris Cité

 The 46 UMRs bring together several major centres of excellence and are involved in fields as varied as gene therapy, oncology, cardiovascular, hepatology, immunology, infectiology, public health, neurosciences, bioinformatics, etc.